the-expanse/SideQuestWiki/Beat-On,-What-is-that?.md

-then proceed to click install latest on the upper right of the page before doing the below
+Then proceed to click install latest on the upper right of the page before doing the below

 ![](https://cdn.discordapp.com/attachments/608376262347587595/608385232768335899/Screenshot_1072.png)